TiktaalikTiktaalik/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach return is decided by its callback while map returns a new string

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function inside a class or object

 3. What is closure?
+an inner function with reference to outside function variables

 4. Describe the four rules of the 'this' keyword.
+-in global scope this points to the window / console -this in a function constructor refers to a specific instance -implicit binding: this points to left side of dot / or within an object it's called -explicit binding: using a method such as call() to explicitly bind this to a specific object

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it allows a child class to resolve variables from its parent class

 ## Project Set up